DDNS-CONFGEN(8) BIND 9 DDNS-CONFGEN(8)

 The generated key is accompanied by configuration text and instructions

-that can be used with nsupdate and named when setting up dynamic DNS,
+that can be used with nsupdate <#std-iscman-nsupdate> and named <#

-the rndc-confgen command for setting up command-channel security.)
+std-iscman-rndc-confgen> command for setting up command-channel secu-

-Note that named itself can configure a local DDNS key for use with
+Note that named <#std-iscman-named> itself can configure a local DDNS

-nsupdate -l; it does this when a zone is configured with update-policy
+a zone is configured with update-policy local;. ddns-confgen is only

-local;. ddns-confgen is only needed when a more elaborate configuration
+needed when a more elaborate configuration is required: for instance, if

-is required: for instance, if nsupdate is to be used from a remote sys-
+nsupdate <#std-iscman-nsupdate> is to be used from a remote system.

 OPTIONS